 It lasted six minutes – fast if you are waiting for your dinner in a restaurant; an eternity if you are under attack.

-One year ago Thursday, Nikolas Cruz, a then 19-year-old who worked at a local dollar store and was enrolled in a GED program, brought an AR-15 rifle into Marjory Stoneman Douglas High School in Parkland, Florida, and opened fire in the school’s hallways.
+On Feb.
+14, 2018, Nikolas Cruz, a troubled 19-year-old who worked at a local dollar store and was enrolled in a GED program, brought an AR-15 rifle into Marjory Stoneman Douglas High School in Parkland, Florida, and opened fire in the school’s hallways.

-When the shooting was over, 17 people had lost their lives and 17 more would live their lives with lasting scars.
+Cruz, who had been a student at the school, had come back to take out his frustrations and anger on former classmates and teachers.
+When the shooting was over, 17 people had lost their lives and 17 more would live theirs with lasting scars.

 Who is Cruz?

 Cruz was a student at Marjory Douglas and was known to teachers there as a kid who had problems.
-He had transferred between schools six times in three years, one time to a school for students with emotional or learning disabilities.
+He had transferred between schools six times in three years, once to a school for students with emotional or learning disabilities.

 At MSDHS, Cruz did well with his studies, averaging Bs in most of his classes, and an A in Jr. ROTC.
-At MSDHS, he had one extracurricular activity – he was a member of the school’s air rifle team.
+He had one extracurricular activity at MSDHS – he was a member of the school’s air rifle team.

-The reasons Cruz went from troubled kid to mass killer are not well-known, as he is still awaiting trial on 17 charges of murder.
+The reasons Cruz went from troubled kid to mass killer are not well-known.
+Victims’ families, survivors and the public have yet to hear from Cruz as he is still awaiting trial on 17 charges of murder.

 What led to the shooting on Feb.
 14, 2018?

 Cruz was able to get into the school on Valentine’s Day and roam the halls for six minutes, shooting teachers and students.
-In an age of gated campuses, video cameras and resource officers that roam the halls, how did Cruz do it?
+In an age of gated campuses, security checkpoints and resource officers staged throughout schools, how was Cruz able to do it?

 Those failures led to the most deadly school shooting in modern American history.
 Here, from the report of the Marjory Stoneman Douglas High School Public Safety Commission, is how it unfolded: